A consistent scalar-tensor cosmology for inflation, dark energy and the Hubble parameter: Inflation driven by trapped scalar

-\textbf{Inflation driven by trapped scalar.} Eqs. \eqref{Eq1f} and \eqref{HV} form a closed differential-algebraic system and can be solved by regarding $q$ as determined by $\phi$ on the RHS of \eqref{Eq1f}, which can in turn be implicitly and yet uniquely determined by a positive $H$ through \eqref{HV} if its RHS is a monotonic ascending function of $\phi$, satisfying
+Eqs. \eqref{Eq1f} and \eqref{HV} form a closed differential-algebraic system for $H$ and $\phi$.
+This system can be solved first by regarding $q+1$ as an expression of $\phi$ given by the RHS of \eqref{Eq1f}.
+In turn, $\phi$ is implicitly and yet uniquely determined by a positive $H$ through Eq.~\eqref{HV} if its RHS is a monotonic ascending function of $\phi$, satisfying

+obtained from $H' > 0$ using Eqs. \eqref{VV} and \eqref{Eq1f}.
 In this way, as with the slow roll inflation, both $H$ and $\phi$ could decrease until the end of inflation.
 At the same time, $q$ must be a monotonic descending function of $\phi$ so that it can increase with decreasing $H$ during inflation until $q=0$.
 This requirement can be cast into the following inequality:

 Conditions \eqref{VV}, \eqref{OO}, \eqref{AV0} and \eqref{AV1} can be satisfied by a large class of metric coupling and potential functions, for example:

 for $\phi>0$ with $\beta < 0$, $\xi > 0$ and $\sigma > 2$.